blue

 Annual review outcomes

-• After your meeting has taken place, there are three possible outcomes that the annual review panel can choose from:
+• There are three possible outcomes that the annual review panel can choose from:

 • Good progress